fred0r/HLStatsX-Windmill-Theme/README.md

 1. Download the [latest release](https://github.com/DNA-styx/HLSTATSX-Windmill-Theme/releases) - (soon)

-or Download all files from repository (Code -> Download zip) - For latest features/bug fixes but may contain other issues
+or Download all files from repository (Code -> Download zip) - Not recommended until first beta release as files will contain bugs and code base/file structure may change regularly.

 3. (soon)
 4. (soon)